Darkoray/Calculator/README.md

 ## How to Use

-Just like any regular calculator.
+Just like any regular calculator!

 You can **click** the buttons or use your **keyboard**: